ptv-logistics/xserver.net/README.md

   - Code is now 100% warning-free(!)

   New features and breaking changes:
-  - Added support for integration of XMap2 Layers including Feature Layers
+  - Added support for integration of XMap2 Layers, including Feature Layers
   - Added support for integration of Web Map Tile Services (WMTS)
   - The InifiniteZoom property (to avoid jitter at deep zoom levels) is now set to true by default.
 This setting should be compatible